plant-emotion/plant-emotion/_posts/2020-07-28-5-meeting-w-peter.md

 ### Organizational Matters [5 min]

-- Thank you Peter so much for your continuous help, patience, and the chance to be a Visiting Grad Student at MIT in Boston.
+- Thank you Peter so much for your continuous help, patience, and our chance to be a Visiting Grad Student at MIT in Boston.
-- MIT ISO on Q&A for new students on July 24: No visiting grad students will be invited for Fall term.
-Sebastian would still come then for Spring term.
-Sebastian would also continue to research and work on the project.
+- MIT ISO on Q&A for new students on July 24: Visiting grad students will not be invited for Fall term.
+Sebastian would still plan with Spring term.
+Sebastian will also continue to research and work on the project.

 ### Status Quo